manuelAlonsoPerez/JPG-compression/README.md

 # JPG-compression
-Algorithm that perform .jpg compresion method for different compression rate levels
+Algorithm that perform .jpg compresion method with matlab for different compression rate levels